01micko/sfwbar-configs/configs/sfwbar/world-clock/Readme-world-clock.md

 the `svg =` definition are preserved.
 These are the engine of each clock and every different timezone needs a unique variable.

-You can even use a `png` image stuffed into the `svg =` definition maiking sure again to preserver the clock hand code.
+You can even use a `png` image stuffed into the `svg =` definition making sure again to preserve the clock hand code.
 See the `analog-Japan.widget` for an example.

 ### Bugs